STIXProject/stixproject.github.io/documentation/concepts/relationships/index.md

 component it does require using the `xsi:type` (because the full TTP model is being used) and allows (but does not require) the use of `id` and `timestamp` to give the construct and ID.

-<div class="well well-sm"> <h4>Referencing vs. Embedding</h4> <p>One of the most common questions that the STIX team gets is about how to
-decide when to reference a construct and when to embed it.
-There's not a decisive answer to this question that will make the decision for you, it's to a large extent a judgment call that depends on how you expect the content to be used.
-That said, there are a few guidelines:</p> <ul> <li>If you expect the content to be referenced by multiple other components, it should typically not be embedded</li>
-<li>If the content has meaning outside of the relationship, it should typically not be embedded</li> <li>If the content, on the other hand,
-ONLY has meaning in the context of the single relationship, it can probably be embedded</li> <li>If you're not sure, it's probably safer to reference it</li> </div>

 ## Examples
 ##